Official Japan Tourism Resources Directory

 View on Google Maps

-• The Nezu Museum
+• The Nezu Museum (Minato)

 The Nezu Museum was established to display the Japanese and East Asian antiquities collected by Mr. Kaichirō Nezu (1860-1940), former president of Tobu Railway.
 Reopened in 2009 after renovations, the collection includes a wide range of antiquities and tea ceremony utensils from his later years